Kāpiti Coast Arts

 There are galleries around the District and a number of Kāpiti's visual artists open their studios to visitors all year round.
 Details for many of these can be found in the Kāpiti Arts Guide, published in September 2013.
 These are available from visitor i-sites, galleries, studios and cafes around the region.

 Kāpiti ArtBeat is a newsletter with news of arts and heritage events on the Kāpiti Coast.
-For the latest edition, click here.
+Usually published at the end of the month with news for the following month.
+If you have news and events, please send them in to the Arts & Museums Development Officer by email.
+For the latest edition of the newsletter, click here.

 The District's Public Gallery, Mahara Gallery has an annual programme of high-calibre curated exhibitions and provides opportunities for Kāpiti Coast artists to exhibit.

 The Gallery has access to the prestigious Field Collection of works and artefacts collected by the internationally-renowned artist Frances Hodgkins and her family.
 The Field family has strong historical ties to the Kāpiti Coast District, and Waikanae in particular, and the Collection provides a very valuable insight into the life of the artist, her family and the District.

 The Gallery is operated by the Mahara Gallery Trust and is partially funded by the Kāpiti Coast District Council, view the Mahara Gallery website here.
 The Gallery is located in Mahara Place, Waikanae.

 Special Exhibition launched as part of the NZ Festival, to 20 April,

 Mahara Gallery's second exhibition of the entire legendary Field Collection includes 24 paintings from Frances Hodgkins’ early career.
 The Collection's strong links to Kāpiti are shown with works by Hodgkins, her father William Mathew Hodgkins and her sister Isabel Field, wife of Will Field a prominent figure in Waikanae's history.